FOSSRIT/knowledgebase/content/workshops/_index.en.md

 ---
-title: "Workshops"
+title: "Open@RIT Workshops"
 date: 2020-04-09
 icon: "ti-ruler-pencil"
-description: "Instructional materials to help you lead your own workshops on \"working open\"."
+description: "Instructional materials to review and use before, during, and after our workshops."
 type: "docs"

 ---